 The Fair Education Program

 The Fair holds the annual Fair Education Program in conjunction with the Fresno County Office of Education.
-An award-winning educational program that provides a link between urban and rural California, the program educates Fresno County students on the region’s rich agricultural industry.
+This program, an award-winning educational program that provides a link between urban and rural California, educates Fresno County students on the region’s rich agricultural industry.
 Now in its 25th year, the Fair Education Program provides an opportunity for K-8th grade students to visit the Fair for FREE.
 Students can tour the various buildings to learn about the Valley’s rich agricultural heritage, as well as experience photography, painting, jam making, machinery, sewing, rock sculpting and more!
 In its 24 years, the Fair Education has provided more than 450,000 local students, teachers and chaperones the opportunity to experience this fun and educational field trip!
 More information here.